zeade/node_osx_demouser/README.md

-# Control your Mac from a web page
+# DeMouser - control your Mac from a web page

-Run a node server on your Mac to control its mouse pointer from a web client, e.g. from your mobile phone.
+Run a node server on your Mac to control its mouse pointer from a web client, specifically intended for your mobile phone.
 Currently only works on Mac OS X 10.5 and higher.
 The client browser needs to support Socket.IO based connections (e.g. WebSockets).

 This is a highly functional prototype, but it's still a prototype.
 Use with caution.